thexyno/blogpages/parcel-quicktemplate.md

 in an included CSS file, your bundler can automagically also output the font into your application.

-Parcel by default outputs files with hashes in their file name, so you can just tell your Web server to set its cache policy to forever and bam, easy caching.
+Parcel by default outputs files with hashes in their file name, so you can just tell your web server to set its cache policy to forever and bam, easy caching.

 <tangent>
-This is so cool
+This is so cool.
 </tangent>

 ## Getting parcel to play nice with templates